jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

 * Eliminate all uses of "physical" and "virtual" wrt parse location.

-### Use generations in Libmarpa trees

-Currently a valuator "pauses" its base tree, so that it does not change during the life of the tree.
-This gets tricky for the Lua garbage collection -- the valuator may not be garbage collected quickly, and no new tree can be created meantime.
-Instead, add a generation number to the tree, and use that.

 ### Kollos assumes core libraries are loaded

 Currently Kollos assumes that the